Revised: October 16, 2014

 Lineholders are paid the same number of hours for each full day of vacation - 3:00 hours per vacation day, prorated for any partial day.
 Premium pay for vacation applies as provided in Sections 5.B.3.b. and c. and 12.D.4.e.
 Additionally, if a Flight Attendant’s vacation period results in her/him being projected under her/his minimum guarantee for the month due to the elimination of trips that fall in the vacation period, her/his guarantee shall be adjusted.
 The new projection will equal vacation pay plus trips scheduled and this may be below 71 hours.

 Reserves are paid 3:00 hours per vacation day, prorated for any partial day.
-Reserves awarded a full month Reserve schedule and who have vacation will have Reserve minimum guarantee of 78 hours.
+Reserves awarded a full month Reserve schedule and who have vacation are protected by the language in Section 5.D. of our Contract and will be paid the Reserve minimum guarantee of 78 hours.

 Section 18.M. of the Contract provides that if a vacation starts or ends between a scheduled outbound and return flight, a Flight Attendant may, at her/his option, move the vacation period forward or backward in order to fly the scheduled ID.
 Contact your Schedule Planner immediately after monthly schedules are released should you opt to fly your trip.
 Should you wish to fly an ID in the “old” month that would be dropped as a result of a vacation period in the new month, you must contact Advance Schedule Planning before schedule bidding for the new month closes in order to ensure the vacation slide is applied before the award of monthly bids.
 Refer to your monthly bid package Cover Letter for additional information.